torrejonv/teranode/docs/settings.md

 Thus, with this approach, you have the flexibility to have a default setting, an optional general override, and further context-specific overrides.
 It's a hierarchical system that allows fine-grained control over configurations based on context.

-Certainly!
-Here's a documentation for the provided methods in markdown format:

 ---

 ### Accessing the Setttings from Go